usnistgov/ndntrace/README.md

 - Abdella Battou

 ### Prerequisits
 - Install VERSION = "0.5.0" of [ndn-cxx](https://github.com/named-data/ndn-cxx) library and its prerequisites.
 Please see Getting Started with ndn-cxx for how to install ndn-cxx.
+Or if you a different version of ndn-cxx, use the following command (inside ndn-cxx) to get the required version:

+     > git checkout tags/NFD-0.5.0

 - Install the NDN daemon [NFD](https://github.com/named-data/NFD), VERSION = "0.5.0".
 - Clone [Rapidjson](https://github.com/Tencent/rapidjson) directory into your home in a new folder named "include".